solvia-labs/solvia/docs/src/developing/on-chain-programs/examples.md

 ## Helloworld

-Hello World is a project that demonstrates how to use the Solana Javascript API and both Rust and C programs to build, deploy, and interact with programs on the Solana blockchain.
+Hello World is a project that demonstrates how to use the Solvia Javascript API and both Rust and C programs to build, deploy, and interact with programs on the Solvia blockchain.

 The project comprises of: